Picacho Peak State Park: Name

 The place name Picacho Peak is etymologically redundant: picacho means 'peak' in Spanish.
 In 1775 the peak was referred to as Cerro de Taca 'Taca Hill' by Father Francisco Garcés, using the Oʼodham name Tcacca or Taceo.
 It was also called Picacho del Tucson 'Tucson Peak' in the past.

 Description

 The park is celebrated for wildflowers that appear mid-February to early April following good winter rain.
 Though set next to an interstate highway, the park's west face possesses an unspoiled Sonoran Desert setting.
 A small flat space on top of the spire can be reached via two trail heads.
 Portions of the trails are precarious, and hikers are aided by cables and catwalks.
 These additions make the routes some of the few via ferrata in the United States.
 From the top, there is a view south to the Santa Catalina Mountains near Tucson, east across Interstate 10 to Newman Peak, northwest to Tabletop Mountain near Casa Grande, north to the many mountain ranges surrounding Phoenix, and west to where the north-running Santa Cruz River runs underground supporting farms in a quaint desert valley.

-Park rangers recommend that hikers wear sturdy boots and carry two liters of water per person.
-Gloves are commonly used to help grip the cables.